nplus-founders/hugz-club-22246/README.md

 # hugz_club_22246

-This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)
+This is a repository for a web application developed with Django.

 ### Features